 - Proven competencies in standard office equipment and Microsoft Office products, including Word, Excel, Outlook, PowerPoint.

-- Management of volunteers and staff.
+- Management of volunteers and leadership of other staff.

 - Fluency in English and Spanish a plus.